 In a distinguished career as a member of the U.S. Foreign Service, Ambassador John Craig has had numerous assignments both overseas and in the State Department.
 He pursued his career focus on economic analysis during assignments in Lebanon, Saudi Arabia, Libya, Egypt, and Haiti.
 Craig speaks Arabic, French, and Spanish.

 He became deputy chief of mission at the American Embassy in the Syrian capital Damascus followed by a similar posting to the U.S. Embassy in Bogota, Colombia.
 On his return to the United States in 1995, was appointed to head the Office of Arabian Peninsula Affairs in the State Department’s Near East Bureau.

-In March, 2008 he joined The Jadwin Group (MENA) as full partner and is at the helm of its MENA operations, appointed as Managing Director, and working out of Abu Dhabi, UAE.
-The Jadwin Group’s goal is to provide high level investment services to private sector entities and high worth individuals throughout the Gulf region.
-They intend to support investments that will bring knowledge and technology to the region, and are committed to projects that will help to train, develop, and employ young nationals in the gulf cooperation Council states.
+In March 2008 he joined The Jadwin Group (MENA) as a full partner and is at the helm of its MENA operations, appointed as Managing Director, and working out of Abu Dhabi, UAE.
+The Jadwin Group’s goal is to provide high-level investment services to private sector entities and high-worth individuals throughout the Gulf region.
+They intend to support investments that will bring knowledge and technology to the region and are committed to projects that will help to train, develop, and employ young nationals in the gulf cooperation Council states.
 Craig is also currently serving as an adviser for JADCO (Joint Aviation Development Company L L C), an aviation joint venture investment for The Jadwin Group, based in Muscat, Oman.

 Ambassador Craig is a graduate of the School of International Service at The American University in Washington DC.
 He received the equivalent of a Master’s Degree in International Relations from The National Defense University in Washington DC.